-These warranties provide specific legal rights.
+This limited warranty gives specific legal rights.
 Since some states have laws governing consumer rights and damages, some of the above limitations may not apply to you, and you may have other rights which vary from state to state.
-Except for these other rights, the remedy provided under these warranties state the limit of the Manufacturer's responsibilities.
+Except for these other rights, the remedy provided under these warranties state the limit of Florida Tile's responsibilities.